pavanad/smart-security-camera/README.md

 This project analyze real time CCTV images with Convolutional Neural Networks.

-The application uses neural network models to analyze RTSP (Real Time Streaming Protocol) video streams using OpenCV / Darknet, Google Assistant and sends the results with a Telegram Bot
+The application uses neural network models to analyze RTSP (Real Time Streaming Protocol) video streams using OpenCV / Darknet, Google Assistant and sends the results with a Telegram Bot.

 ![](images/architecture.png)